UX Research Term

 Poor: "Footwear Collection"

-Leverage recognizable patterns from similar websites and applications
+Leverage recognizable patterns from established web conventions

 • Users develop expectations based on common digital patterns

-• Visual cues for scanners
+• Visual cues for visual learners

-• Descriptive text for readers
+• Descriptive text for detail-oriented users

-• Breadcrumbs showing location in information hierarchy
+• Breadcrumbs showing hierarchical location

-• Note any hesitation points
+• Identify hesitation points in user journeys

 Common Mistakes That Weaken Information Scent